benrady/chronicle/README.md

 0. Click "File"&rarr;"Download As..."&rarr;"CSV (Current Sheet)".
 I like to save this file to a "rosters" subdirectory under my scenario directory.
 0. Open a terminal and change to your scenario directory.
 0. If you need to mark out any items that the players did not earn, open up your favorite image editor and mark up the chronicle sheet PNG.
-0. Run `chronicle rosters/[new roster file].csv scenario.png`.
+0. Run chronicle and load the chronicle sheet and roster.
+Hit "Generate Sheets" and choose a directory to output to.

 Done!
-A chronicle sheet for each character (including your GM reward character) should have been created in the `sheets` directory.
-If you want to generate your sheets to a different directory, you can pass that as the last parameter to chronicle.
+A chronicle sheet for each character (including your GM reward character) should have been created in the directory you selected.

-## Develoment Notes
+## Notes for Programmers

 Run `warble` to generate the jar file.
+You will have to install the "warbler" gem first (version 1.3.5)

 ### About Chronicle

 Chronicle was written by Ben Rady, and is distribuited under the MIT License

-Copyright (c) 2010 Ben Rady <benrady@gmail.com>
+Copyright (c) 2012 Ben Rady <benrady@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal